 Skip straight to:

 For the clean-up to go smoothly, we've divided the collection into two zones.
-You can find the collection date for your suburb via the map below.
+You can find which Zone your suburb is in on the map below.

 Do you require assistance?